Saffman–Taylor instability

 An example of viscous fingering in a Hele-Shaw cell.

 A demonstration of the Saffman-Taylor instability is such when a viscous substance, such as PVA glue, is placed on a flat surface (Top), another parallel surface is placed on top and the glue spreads out (Middle), and the surfaces are lifted, air, a less viscous fluid, attempts to invade the space where the glue is located.The interface between the glue and the air becomes unstable, leading to the formation of finger or branching-like patterns (Bottom.).

 The Saffman–Taylor instability, also known as viscous fingering, is the formation of patterns in a morphologically unstable interface between two fluids in a porous medium or in a Hele-Shaw cell, described mathematically by Philip Saffman and G. I. Taylor in a paper of 1958.
 This situation is most often encountered during drainage processes through media such as soils.
 It occurs when a less viscous fluid is injected, displacing a more viscous fluid; in the inverse situation, with the more viscous displacing the other, the interface is stable and no instability is seen.
-Essentially the same effect occurs driven by gravity (without injection) if the interface is horizontal and separates two fluids of different densities, the heavier one being above the other: this is known as the Rayleigh–Taylor instability.
 In the rectangular configuration the system evolves until a single finger (the Saffman–Taylor finger) forms, whilst in the radial configuration the pattern grows forming fingers by successive tip-splitting.

 Most experimental research on viscous fingering has been performed on Hele-Shaw cells, which consist of two closely spaced, parallel sheets of glass containing a viscous fluid.
 The two most common set-ups are the channel configuration, in which the less viscous fluid is injected at one end of the channel, and the radial configuration, in which the less viscous fluid is injected at the centre of the cell.
 Instabilities analogous to viscous fingering can also be self-generated in biological systems.